• Share this on:

 Tips:

-• Connect with your colleagues to start joint export-marketing approaches, which could allow you to offer both greater volume and broader, more lifestyle-focused collections for HDHT.
-Joint investments in physical and online marketplaces, design innovation and promotion could help you create one-stop-shopping concepts for larger importers, bring stock into Europe and generally the reduce cost of doing so.
+• Connect with colleagues for joint export-marketing approaches, to offer both volume and broader collections.
+Joint investments in marketplaces, design innovation, and promotion could help you create one-stop-shopping concepts for larger importers, bring stock into Europe and reduce the cost of doing so.

-• Consider combining shipments with other exporters in your area to lower your transport costs.
+• Consider combining shipments with other exporters to lower transport costs.

-• For more information about the mid-end market and how to appeal to these consumers, see our study on market channels and segments in HDHT.
+• For more information about market segments and how to appeal to these consumers, see our study on market channels and segments in HDHT.

-Globally Cool B.V. in collaboration with GO!
-GoodOpportunity and Remco Kemper carried out this study on behalf of CBI.
+Globally Cool B.V. carried out this study in partnership with GO!
+GoodOpportunity and Remco Kemper on behalf of CBI.

 Please review our market information disclaimer.